 We adopt a friendly and informal approach wherever possible and it is usually very easy to meet with individual members of staff.
-Academic teams adopt an 'open door' culture and will make every attempt to deal with student issues or queries as a matter of urgency.
-You will have specified individual tutorial time with your tutors but in addition can set up appointments at other times with them.
-In addition to this you can contact them via email and will find that they will make every attempt to get back to you as soon as possible.
+Academic teams adopt an 'open door' culture and will make every attempt to deal with student issues or queries as a matter of

 You may also find that at times you will receive emails or letters from the Registry Office.
 These are likely to be regarding matters such as results and graduation arrangements.
-If you change your address during the course of the year (either your home or term-time address), please inform the HE Registry Assistant at heregistrar@ucleeds.ac.uk and your Head of Department.
+If you change your address during the course of the year (either your home or term-time address), please inform the HE Registry at heregistrar@ucleeds.ac.uk and your Head of Department.